ktrue/USGS-earthquake/README-quake-json.txt

 If at all possible, consider NOT modifying the quake-json.php script when doing customizations .. it will make it easier on you to just replace the quake-json.php script when updates are available.
+Instead, modify either quakes.php or wxquake.php settings areas.
+Also, most of the settings are available in Settings.php $SITE[] variables to override any settings in the wxquake.php page.
+See the README.md for details.

 For AJAX/PHP template users, the following entries should be added to the language-LL.txt translation file (LL= language translation id)